 How to upgrade a management server - upgrading a distributed management group

-When you upgrade a distributed management group to to System Center 2016 - Operations Manager or version 1801, you start by upgrading each of the management servers in your management group.
+When you upgrade a distributed management group, you start by upgrading each of the management servers in your management group.
 There are a number of pre-upgrade tasks that you must perform first.
 For more information, see Pre-Upgrade Tasks When Upgrading to System Center Operations Manager.

 Between the time that you upgrade the management servers and upgrade the agents, you might experience Application Platform Monitoring (APM)-related event log entries on the agent-managed servers.
 These event log entries might occur on agent-managed servers that are not APM-enabled.
 These event log entries will be resolved when you complete the upgrade of the agents.
 You might have to restart the health service after the agent is upgraded in order to clear the events.